percona/pmm-doc/docs/install-pmm/index.md

 ## Install PMM Server

 Install and run at least one PMM Server.
-Choose from:
+Choose from the following options:

+!!! summary alert alert-info "ARM support"
+     PMM Server is not currently available as a native ARM64 build.
+For ARM-based systems, consider using the Docker or Podman installation methods, which can run x86_64 images via emulation on ARM platforms.

 | Use | <i class="uil uil-thumbs-up"></i> **Benefits** | <i class="uil uil-thumbs-down"></i> **Drawbacks**|
 |---|---|---